lnkhamalah/medical-transportation-system-design/00-project-overview/04-System-Design-Rationale-and-Operational-Alignment.md

 Because compute scales automatically and data is structured relationally, additional drivers, facilities, or volume do not require architectural replacement.

+Additionally, the structured billing layer enables future integration with accounting systems (e.g., QuickBooks) without redesigning core workflows.

-That preserves continuity and protects the investment in process and training.
+This preserves continuity and protects the investment in process and training.

-From a competitive standpoint, it positions the company as operationally mature.
-From an asset standpoint, it increases the long-term durability of internal systems.

-The system is built to grow with the business rather than constrain it.

 ---